 - Myth: There is no way to diagnose dyslexia.

-Fact: Professionals such as speech-language pathologists who have in-depth training in literacy can accurately identify those who are at-risk for dyslexia as early as age 5.
+Fact: We can accurately identify those who are at-risk for dyslexia as early as preschool; and identify dyslexia as early as 1st grade.

 - Myth: Dyslexia cannot be diagnosed until third grade.

 Fact: Professionals with extensive training in diagnosis can accurately identify the precursors to developing dyslexia as early as age 5.
 We can make a definitive diagnosis as soon as the child begins to struggle with learning to read, spell, and write.
-The sooner a diagnosis is made, the quicker your child can get help, and the more likely you are to prevent secondary blows to their self-esteem.
-Parents need to be aware of the warning signs of a risk for dyslexia before 3rd grade.
-It should be noted that the combination of a family history of dyslexia and symptoms of difficulties in spoken language can help identify a vulnerable child even before he/she begins formal schooling.
+The sooner a diagnosis is made, the quicker the child can get help, and the more likely we are to prevent secondary blows to their self-esteem.
+A combination of a family history of dyslexia and symptoms of difficulties in spoken language can help identify a vulnerable child even before he/she begins formal schooling.

 - Myth: Dyslexia is a medical diagnosis.

-Fact: Dyslexia is not characterized as a medical problem and is not tested by doctors because they don’t have training on reading, writing and spelling testing.
-There is no pill or medication that can heal dyslexia, and rarely will dyslexia be covered by medical insurance because it is not a medical problem, although it does have lifelong negative effects that can encompass feelings of wellbeing.
+Fact: Dyslexia is not characterized as a medical problem and is not typically diagnosed by doctors because they don’t have training in oral language, reading, writing, or spelling assessment and diagnosis.
+That said, developmental pediatricians have additional training in cognition and learning, and some have expertise in the clinical and neurobiological features of dyslexia.
+There is no pill or medication that can heal dyslexia.
+Additionally, dyslexia is typically not covered by medical insurance (i.e., it is not a medical problem), although it does have lifelong negative effects that can encompass feelings of wellbeing.

 - Myth: Dyslexia is a specific brain weakness.
-It is a genetically-based, neurological difficulty with phoneme awareness and processing skills (the ability to detect and process the smallest perceptible speech sounds).
+It is a genetically-based, neurological difficulty with phoneme awareness and processing skills (the ability to perceive and manipulate speech sounds).

 - Myth: fMRI brain scan studies show that dyslexics’ brains work differently from those of non-dyslexics.

-Fact: When a brain scan is done of someone who struggles to read while he is trying to read, the scan will look different than one of someone who has no trouble with reading.
-When the first individual is then taught to read properly, his scan will look exactly the same as the second individual’s.
+Fact: When a brain scan is done on someone who struggles to read while he is trying to read, the scan will look different than that of someone who has no trouble with reading.

 - Myth: Dyslexia is caused by a lack of phonics instruction.

 Fact: Increased phonics instruction will not help a child with dyslexia.
-Children with dyslexia are able to learn phonics; they just have trouble applying it.
+Children with dyslexia are able to learn phonics once they have the underlying phonemic awareness abilities; although they may continue having trouble applying it.
 This is why difficulty with phonics and word pronunciation is a good warning sign of dyslexia.

 - Myth: Children who fail to discover how to read from embedded phonics instruction by age 7 or 8 and remain phonologically unaware are likely to have dyslexia.
 Children who continue to struggle with reading despite receiving conventional remediation (‘treatment non-responders’) have the most severe form of dyslexia.